-On January 31, 2019, Reclamation transmitted their Biological Assessment to NMFS.
-As stated in the BA, the purpose of this action is “…to continue the coordinated long-term operation of the CVP and SWP to maximize water supply delivery and optimize power generation consistent with applicable laws, contractual obligations, and agreements; and to increase operational flexibility by focusing on nonoperational measures to avoid significant adverse effects.”
+On January 31, 2019, Reclamation transmitted their Biological Assessment and Cover letter (PDF, 2 pages) to NOAA Fisheries (PDF, 247 pages).
+As stated in the Biological Assessment, the purpose of this action is “…to continue the coordinated long-term operation of the CVP and SWP to maximize water supply delivery and optimize power generation consistent with applicable laws, contractual obligations, and agreements; and to increase operational flexibility by focusing on nonoperational measures to avoid significant adverse effects.”

-NOAA Fisheries finalized and issued its biological opinion on the coordinated operations of the CVP/SWP on October 21, 2019.
-NOAA Fisheries carefully evaluated the impact of CVP/SWP water operations on ESA-listed species, including Sacramento River winter-run Chinook salmon, Central Valley spring-run Chinook salmon, California Central Valley steelhead, Southern distinct population segment of North American green sturgeon, and Southern Resident killer whales.
-The proposal includes habitat management measures in the Delta and entrainment management related to water exports in the South Delta.
+NOAA Fisheries finalized and issued its biological opinion on the coordinated operations of the CVP and SWP on October 21, 2019.
+NOAA Fisheries carefully evaluated the impacts of CVP and SWP water operations on ESA-listed species, including Sacramento River winter-run Chinook salmon, Central Valley spring-run Chinook salmon, California Central Valley steelhead,southern distinct population segment of North American green sturgeon, and Southern Resident killer whales.
+The proposal included habitat management measures in the Delta and entrainment management related to water exports in the South Delta.

 - Proposed 2017 RPA Amendment:

 - Reclamation's detailed comments (March 22, 2017)